 How much can I realistically save by refinancing?

-The average borrower saves $100-150 monthly through refinancing.
+Potential savings vary widely based on individual circumstances.
 Your specific savings depend on your credit improvement, current rate versus market rates, and loan terms.
+Many borrowers see monthly savings ranging from $50 to $150 or more, while total interest savings over the loan term can reach several thousand dollars.
 Use our refinance savings calculator for personalized estimates.

 Should I refinance with my current lender?